XCTEQ/XCFit/index.md

 ### Carthage

 XCFit and Cucumberish can be installed as Cartahge.
-We need to create `Cartfile` with following content
+We need to create `Cartfile` in the root of the project.
+Depending on which version of Swift you are using, we can use different tag

+* **Swift 3.0.2

+Add the following to `Cartfile` to get Swift 3.0.2 compatable source

+              github "Shashikant86/XCFit" "3.0.0"

+* **Swift 3.1**

+You can get lates tag t work with Swift 3.1 then `Cartfile` can have following

              github "Shashikant86/XCFit"

 Now, we can fetch and build Carthage Dependencies using following command.

              $ carthage update --platform iOS